seek4science/seek/tech/roadmap.md

 # Roadmap

-This is an outline of plans the core SEEK development team will be working on in the near future.
+This is an outline of plans the core FAIRDOM-SEEK development team will be working on in the near future.

 It is an overview of the main priorities, and milestones.
-SEEK is developed following an Agile development process, meaning some of the features and timing may change - however, these items are very high in our priorities.
+FAIRDOM-SEEK is developed following an Agile development process, meaning some of the features and timing may change - however, these items are very high in our priorities.

-They are expected to be added to SEEK in roughly the order they are presented here.
+They are expected to be added to FAIRDOM-SEEK in roughly the order they are presented here.

 | Feature | Milestone date |
 | --- | --- |